Constraints from Gamma-ray Burst Phenomenology on the Hypothesis of Quark Star as the central engines of Gamma-ray Bursts: Hybrid stars constructed by NJL model

 As concluded in previous works~\citep[e.g.,][]{2005PhR...407..205B, 2024ApJ...966....3Y,2024arXiv240915811S}, the NJL model does not support the idea of absolutely stable quark matter if one must keep the vacuum properties of the model at least qualitatively unchanged.
 The bag constant is determined to be $B^{1/4}=218$ MeV ($B=292$ MeV fm$^{-3}$) with parameters in \cite{1996PhRvC..53..410R} in the NJL model and $E/A$ always greater than 930 MeV.
 Therefore, a hybrid configuration with a quark core is predicted.

 There is no difference from the case of neutron stars as the central engines for GRBs in the baryon contamination.
-For example, in the regime of weak and intermediate diquark coupling strength, a hybrid star (with the critical pressure of neutron star matter to quark matter required to be $P_{\rm NM\rightarrow QM}\gtrsim 90$ MeV fm$^{-3}$)\footnote{Above this critical pressure, the maximum static gravitational mass will be above $2M_\odot$ although the hybrid configuration above $2M_\odot$ is not stable.
-However, we just used it as a sample to indicate that the baryon contamination of hybrid stars is the same as that in neutron stars.} is constructed.
-The masses of layers made of subnuclear and nuclear matter are shown in Figure~\ref{fig:Mcrust} (c).
+For example, in the regime of weak and intermediate diquark coupling strength, a hybrid star (with the critical pressure of neutron star matter to quark matter required to be $P_{\rm NM\rightarrow QM}\gtrsim 90$ MeV fm$^{-3}$) is constructed.
+The masses of layers made of subnuclear and nuclear matter are shown in Figure~\ref{fig:Mcrust} (c)\footnote{Above this critical pressure, the maximum static gravitational mass will be above $2M_\odot$ although the hybrid configuration above $2M_\odot$ is not stable.
+However, we just used it as a sample to indicate that the baryon contamination of hybrid stars is the same as that in neutron stars.}.
 In this case, in addition to the outermost subnuclear matter, the nuclear matter surrounding the quark core could also contribute to baryon loading in the outflow of the GRB, which could cause a larger baryon contamination comparable to observation.